 Strengthening and stretching assures optimal movement.
 Movement is where it’s at, folks!
 Short of food, water, love and sunlight, there is nothing more important.
 The problems we most often use this therapy for are:

 - after orthopedic surgery

 - neurological problems such as intervertebral disc disease and degenerative myelopathy

 Brand new to the practice is an Oasis underwater treadmill.
 We are so excited to be able to get animals moving better with this.
 Essentially the treadmill is used for the problems listed under physical rehabilitation.
 It provides buoyancy, making it easier for animals to remain upright and move their limbs through a normal range of motion.
 The water is warm, helping to soothe aches and pains.
 We offer packages for the treadmill, making it more affordable.
 In addition to providing support after injury or surgery, the underwater treadmill, when used appropriately, can actually be used to condition athletic dogs during the “off-season.”

-TENS (Transcutaneous Electrical Nerve Stimulation) for pain relief, NMES (Neuromuscular Electrical Stimulation) for muscle atrophy, PEMF (Pulse Electromagnetic Field) mat and K-taping are used.
+TENS (Transcutaneous Electrical Nerve Stimulation) and PEMF (Pulse Electromagnetic Field) mat for pain relief, and NMES (Neuromuscular Electrical Stimulation) for muscle atrophy are used